simon-glitch/simon-glitch.github.io/projects/webapps/King Taco/new/new.md

 Coding thing this way allows me to easily debug what is currently happening and see the bigger picture.

 ### Types
 As you saw in my code earlier, I used list indices to represent values instead of copying values directly.
 I will continue to do that throughout the program from now on.
 Whenever I would normally use an object as a parmater, I will use a global index to refer to that object instead.
 This way, I can ensure that everything is accessible throughout the code.
+Now using indices to represent everything means that we can't directly print out values when debugging.
+Therefore, I will have to add in some various debugging functions for assosciating indices with the values they represent.
+This really isn't that hard for me.
+I just have to remember to add debug methods to everything.